mcmonkeys1/right-click-translate/README.md

 ## This repository is no longer maintained.
-Compatibility was broken by Mozilla.
 # Right Click Translate
 A basic Mozilla Firefox AddOn.
 Highlight some text on a web page, right click the mouse and select 'Translate' from the menu or tap the 't' key, a Google Translate tab will open with your chosen language.